 Midcentury Modern Kitchens

 Today, designers often incorporate midcentury modern elements into homes in order to give them a quirky and elegant spin.
-Specifically when included in the kitchen, midcentury modern elements can provide a unique sense of organization, style and personality.
+When included in the kitchen, mid century modern themes provide a sense of organization, style & personality.

 Open Floor Plans

 Mid century modern design is about efficiency.
 As a result, many of its practitioners took to tearing down unnecessary walls in order to maximize the amount of space in a room.